anthonyromyn/moderated-mediation-decision-fmri/README.md

 A quick repo for trial-level decision-making with fMRI BOLD signals.
 The pipeline models choices with **hierarchical mixed-effects** and explores a **moderated-mediation** structure via **SEM**.
-This work includes a partially finished paper and accompanying R code.
-It was completed while I was a PhD student.
-If interested in further reading, it's an extension of my masters thesis found [here](https://utoronto.scholaris.ca/server/api/core/bitstreams/746812a9-6f1a-4932-a066-39af145a6d25/content).
+This work includes a partially finished paper and accompanying R code, completed while I was a PhD student as an extension of my [masters thesis](https://utoronto.scholaris.ca/server/api/core/bitstreams/746812a9-6f1a-4932-a066-39af145a6d25/content).

 > 🎯 **Goal:** Explain how expected values (EVs) and prefrontal signals predict choice, with **NAcc** as a mediator and **vMPFC** as a moderator, accounting for participant/run nesting.